YINNNER/plotly.js/成员进度文档/SA文档.md

 - supported browser

-  <u>there is no clear identification of officially supported browsers, but the documentation recommends the usage of Chrome, Firefox and Safari.
+  <u>the documentation recommends the usage of Chrome, Firefox and Safari.
 IE9 and above is also supported.</u>

 - supported platform

-  <u>all platforms e.g. macOS, Windows, Linux.</u>

   <u>it's independent on platform since it's browser based.</u>